 - Business Plan for new businesses (<1 year of operations) and for business acquisitions

 - For existing businesses, a written explanation of the business operations and qualifications of the owner’s SBA Form 1919, Borrower Information

 Additionally, your lender may ask for other documents based on how you plan to use the loan proceeds.
 For example, if you plan to use your loan to refinance an outstanding debt the lender may ask for copies of your Security Agreements for the loans you’ll be paying off, Payment Transcripts for the life of the loan, Monthly Statements if refinancing a credit card, etc. Your lender should provide you with a complete list of documentation you’ll need to submit, but preparing the above initial documents can help streamline the process.

-Do I really need a business plan for my SBA loan application?
+Do I really need a business plan for my SBA 7(a) loan application?

 Most lenders will require you to submit a business plan with your SBA loan application.
 A well-developed business plan can help a lender understand how your business operates, how the loan proceeds would be used, and whether you’re eligible based on SBA program standards.

-Get tips on writing your plan and download a free business plan template for SBA loan applications here.
+Get tips on writing your plan and download a free business plan template for SBA loan applications.

-What personal documents do I need to submit in my loan application?
+What personal documents do I need to submit in my SBA 7(a) loan application?

 It’s standard for lenders to ask borrowers for the following items:

 - 3 years of Personal Tax Returns, including all forms, schedules, and statements